HsKA-OSGIS-archive/signis/README.md

 ## Getting Started

-To start de application you can run the script 'runserver.sh'.
+To start de application you can run the script [runserver.sh](https://github.com/HsKA-OSGIS/signis/blob/master/runserver.sh).
 It's a face to face with the software, guiding you throught the configuration of the application.

 ### Prerequisites